BUSUP-DS/busup-ds/README.md

 ## 🏗️ Vision & Strategy

 The **BUSUP-DS** is more than just a component library; it is the visual source of truth for all digital products at **BUSUP**.
-Developed by **Victoria Carneo**, this system bridges the gap between Figma designs and production code through automated AI workflows.
+Developed by **Product Team**, this system bridges the gap between Figma designs and production code through automated AI workflows.

 ---